 This question is addressed in detail in our Travel Information document for enrolled students.
 Generally speaking, however, your child will be checking a backpacking pack containing the majority of their gear, while carrying-on their sleeping bag, medications, and a few other travel essentials.
 Hiking boots should be worn on the plane in the event of a delayed or lost bag.

 Should I send my child to Barcelona with an international phone plan?

 We encourage families to send their child with a phone for pre- and post-trip communication.
 However, because Apogee does not permit the use of cell phones by students while on trip, we do not recommend signing up for a European phone plan.
 If you’d like your child to be able to use their phone in Spain on departure day, we recommend you be in touch with your phone provider about any international calling programs they have.
 We recommend “Travelpass” (Verizon) or “International Day Pass” (AT&T), which charge you a $10 fee per day of use in other countries.
 To make their weekly call home while on trip, your child will use their leader’s phone to call you over WiFi.
 We’ll likely recommend parents download a free app, such as Viber or WhatsApp, to facilitate calls home.
 Look for this information in the spring.

 Is this trip van-based?

 No, this trip is not van-based.
-The group will utilize a private shuttle company and Spain’s terrific train system for their long-distance travel.
+The group will utilize a private shuttle company and Spain’s terrific train system for their short-distance travel.
 Otherwise, they’ll be walking everywhere they go!
 This means that every pound matters – sticking to the packing list is essential.
 Their backpack should not be full to the brim upon departure, as they’ll need some room in the pack to carry group gear on occasion.